tqvarnst/loginmodule/README.md

 3. (Re)start the BPM Suite.
 4. Try to login with any username and the password configured in step 3.
 Verify that the user are assigned the correct role.

 This configuration means that any username with password **qwerty67** will succed in login in.
+Users that knows their username and password can ofcourse login (currently using the builtin application realm authentication, but can be replaced with for example LDAP/AD or SPNEGO and/or Kerberos).

 *For security reasons it's recommende to use hashed password, but that's not what I'm trying to illustrate in this example.
 Even better would be to store the password in a secure store or for example an LDAP directory'*